RosettaCommons/demos/public/zinc_site_redesign/3_AlignTS/README.md

 Output:

-Protein-ligand match contraints in a file (constraint.cst) PDB for Rosetta: rosetta_cst.pdb
+- Protein-ligand match contraints in a file: constraint.cst
+- PDB for Rosetta: rosetta_cst.pdb

 Other options: